Skip to content

 When cold calling first started, some people felt awkward about it.
 It felt invasive and unusual.
 Now, it’s a widely accepted part of the business day.

-WhatsApp will likely go through this same adoption process, where early adopters lead the charge in changing opinions on the channel.
+Selling on WhatsApp will likely go through this same adoption process, where early adopters lead the charge in changing opinions on the channel.
 They benefit from standing out from the crowd, they get results, and then others follow.

 Chris adds: